Residencies and Fellowships

 Pediatric Physical Therapy Residency

-The Mary Free Bed Rehabilitation Pediatric Physical Therapy Residency is a fully accredited program through the American Board of Physical Therapy Residency and Fellowship Education (ABPTRFE) as a post-professional residency program for physical therapists in pediatric clinical practice.
+The Mary Free Bed Rehabilitation Pediatric Physical Therapy Residency is accredited by the American Board of Physical Therapy Residency and Fellowship Education as a post-professional residency program for physical therapists in pediatric physical therapy.
+The program is designed to advance the careers of physical therapists specializing in pediatrics, with a focus on clinical reasoning, mentorship, and advanced expertise.
+The program equips graduates to provide exceptional care and become a leader in the field of pediatric rehabilitation.

 Clinical Curriculum